robvet/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/TrafficControlService/Startup.cs`.

-1. The service now uses the `DaprClient`.
-Therefore, it needs to be registered with dependency injection.
+1. As the service now uses the `DaprClient`, it needs to be registered with .NET Core dependency injection container.
 Add the following line to the `ConfigureServices` method to register the `DaprClient` with dependency injection:

    ```csharp
    services.AddDaprClient(builder => builder
        .UseHttpEndpoint($"http://localhost:3600")
        .UseGrpcEndpoint($"http://localhost:60000"));
    ```

+   > Note that the specified ports register the Dapr client with the sidecar service for TrafficControlService.

 1. Open the terminal window in VS Code and make sure the current folder is `src/TrafficControlService`.